-Question Answer (d) cl.
-3.6(f)(ii) Clause 3.14 of the DAAU covers the same obligations with respect to the recording of employees' details in the Confidential Information Register as were previously covered in clause 3.6(d) of UT5.
-Clause 3.6(f)(i) Aurizon Network decided that the employment of a regulatory affairs advisor was no longer required given the undertaking to engage an independent observer on the board to participate in board meetings of Aurizon Network (as contemplated by clause 3.9(f)) and coupled with the ongoing role of the Compliance Officer (which Aurizon Network must employ) and the expanded compliance declaration requirements - for example see clause 3.19(b).
-Clause 3.6(f)(ii) The restriction in clause 3.6(f)(ii) was considered no longer relevant given the detailed restrictions and obligations set out in clause 3.4, 3.5 and 3.6 relating to the provision of below rail services by Aurizon Network and the restrictions on staff movements.
-In particular, clause 3.7(c) is relevant because it confirms even where there is a delegation or contracting out to a related operator, where that is expressly permitted by the Undertaking (under clause 3.7(b)(i)) Aurizon Network remains responsible for providing the below rail service in accordance with the Undertaking.
-(4) insurance for financial statements (previously set out under cl.
+Ques ion Answer (d) cl.
+3.6(f)(ii) Clause 3.14 of the DAAU covers the same obligations with respect to the recording Information Register as were previously covered in clause 3.6(d) of UT5.
+Clause 3.6(f)(i) Aurizon Network decided that the employment of a regulatory affairs advisor was n to engage an independent observer on the board to participate in board meetings of clause 3.9(f)) and coupled with the ongoing role of the Compliance Officer (which A expanded compliance declaration requirements - for example see clause 3.19(b).
+Clause 3.6(f)(ii) The restriction in clause 3.6(f)(ii) was considered no longer relevant given the detail in clause 3.4, 3.5 and 3.6 relating to the provision of below rail services by Aurizon M movements.
+In particular, clause 3.7(c) is relevant because it confirms even where to to a related operator, where that is expressly permitted by the Undertaking (under remains responsible for providing the below rail service in accordance with the Und (4) rance for financial statements (previously set out under cl.
 3.7.2(a) and (b)).
-Please provide an explanation for the revised drafting.
-Aurizon Network is still required to include details of Self-Insurance in the financial statements required to be submitted under clause 3.8(a) (Regulatory Financial Statements).
-The specific detail of what is reported under the Regulatory Financial Statements is better placed within the Costing Manual submitted in accordance with the Undertaking and Section 159 of the QCA Act.
-A revised Costing Manual will be required to be submitted after the approval of the DAAU which will include details in relation to the self-insurance reporting.
+Please provide an anation for the revised drafting.
+Aurizon Network is still required to include details of Self-Insurance in the financial sunder clause 3.8(a) (Regulatory Financial Statements).
+The specific detail of what is reported under the Regulatory Financial Statements is Manual submitted in accordance with the Undertaking and Section 159 of the QCA required to be submitted after the approval of the DAAU which will include details i reporting.
 (5) Please provide explanations for why cls.
-3.9 (no waiver or exclusion of Undertaking by voluntary Clause 3.9 agreement) and 3.10 (Request for Aurizon Network to enter confidentiality agreement) have been removed?
-It was considered that without limiting the general obligation of Aurizon Network not to disclose Confidential Information otherwise than as permitted by clause 3.11(a), the owner of the Confidential Information could allow Aurizon Network to disclose Confidential Information for a nominated purpose.
-That negotiated right, which operates for the benefit of all stakeholders, would be inconsistent with clause 3.9 of UT5 - with the result that clause 3.9 was no longer applicable and was therefore removed.
-The deletion of clause 3.9 of UT5 does not give Aurizon Network a right to require an Access Seeker, Access Holder or Train Operator to waive any requirement or obligation of Aurizon Network under Part 3.
-Nor does it give Aurizon Network a right to require a party to enter into a confidentiality agreement or deed or Access Agreement that reduces or derogates from the obligations imposed on Aurizon Network under Part 3.
-In addition, clause 3.11(g) makes clear that Aurizon Network can never disclose Confidential Information to a Related Operator, other than as expressly permitted by clause 3.11 or unless with the prior written consent of the QCA.
-Clause 3.10 Clause 3.10 of UT5 allowed Access Seekers and Train Operators to require Aurizon Network to enter into a confidentiality agreement in the form of Schedule I, unless otherwise agreed.
-The DAAU incorporates more specific confidentiality obligations into the body of the Undertaking - see for example, new clause 3.10 and clause 3.11.
-The deletion of clause 3.10 does not prevent Access Seekers and Train Operators from requesting that Aurizon Network enter into a confidentiality agreement (whether in the form of Schedule I or some other form).
+3.9 (no waiver or exclusion of Undertaking by voluntary agreement) and 3.10 (Request for Aurizon Network to enter confidentiality agreement) have been removed?
+Clause 3.9 It was considered that without limiting the general obligation of Aurizon Network neotherwise than as permitted by clause 3.11(a), the owner of the Confidential Information for a nominated purpose.
+That negotiated right, we stakeholders, would be inconsistent with clause 3.9 of UT5 - with the result that clauses therefore removed.
+The deletion of clause 3.9 of UT5 does not give Aurizon New Seeker, Access Holder or Train Operator to waive any requirement or obligation of A does it give Aurizon Network a right to require a party to enter into a confidentiality Agreement that reduces or derogates from the obligations imposed on Aurizon Network and the advantage of the obligations in the obligation of A does it give Aurizon Network a right to require a party to enter into a confidentiality Agreement that reduces or derogates from the obligations imposed on Aurizon Network and the obligations impo In addition, clause 3.11(g) makes clear that Aurizon Network can never disclose Con Operator, other than as expressly permitted by clause 3.11 or unless with the prior Clause 3.10 Clause 3.10 of UT5 allowed Access Seekers and Train Operators to require Aurizon N agreement in the form of Schedule I, unless otherwise agreed.
+The DAAU incorpora obligations into the body of the Undertaking - see for example, new clause 3.10 and 3.10 does not prevent Access Seekers and Train Operators from requesting that Aur confidentiality agreement (whether in the form of Schedule I or some other form).